 Medicare in Louisiana a health insurance program by the federal government and is available to all legal U.S. residents aged 65 and older.
 Legal residents who have lived in the U.S. for five or more years may also be eligible.

-Original Medicare (Parts A and B)Original Medicare (Parts A and B) is fee-for-service health insurance available to all Americans aged 65 and older and some individuals with disabilities.
+Original Medicare (Parts A and B)Original Medicare is a fee-for-service health insurance program available to Americans aged 65 and older and some individuals with disabilities.
 Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance). helps cover hospital and medical costs.
-Medicare Advantage (Part C)Medicare Advantage is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
+Medicare Advantage (Part C)Medicare Advantage (Medicare Part C) is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
 This typically includes a bundle of Original Medicare (Parts A and B) and Medicare Prescription Drug Plan (Part D). is an alternative that replaces Original Medicare’s Parts A and B that often provides dental, vision, and prescription drug coverage.

 The price of Medicare in Louisiana starts with several standardized costs, but what you end up paying will depend on your needs and plans.